alexmchale/turbosh/README.markdown

 There's a limit of the number files in a path that Turbosh can handle.
 I have had success with folders up to 50,000 files.
 A customer sent in a report that it was failing against a folder of about 700,000 files.
 The limit is somewhere in the middle.

-Turbosh does not work if /bin/sh is not bash.
-This is fixed in v2.0.

 Please email me at alexmchale@gmail.com if you run into any troubles with Turbosh.